10 Transposing Instruments

 10.3 KEY SIGNATURES

 Recall that the trumpet in B-flat is the most common type of trumpet.
 Because of this, the trumpet is sometimes listed as simply “trumpet.”
 Similarly, the clarinet in B-flat may also be labeled as only “clarinet.”
 When this is the case, you may need to rely on the key signature.
-As you learned, you can quickly identify transposing instruments on a score because their key signatures will not match.
+As you learned, you can quickly identify transposing instruments on a score because their key signatures will not match with the other instruments.
 Compare the key signatures for the clarinet and the other C instruments in Example 10.3.1.

 Example 10.3.1.
 Key signatures: Amalia[9], Divertimento, Adagio